JustBobinAround/snow_docs_unofficial/src/snippets/set_application_to_private_scope.md

-# Set application to private scope
+# Set Application to Private Scope
 Go to `sys_store_app.list` and open any private application record that can normally not be set as the current users application.

-Press ctrl+shift+J to open client script runner and then run the script in the snippet section.
+Press ctrl+shift+J to open the client script runner and then run the script in the snippet section.

 Hard refresh the page after just to be on the safe side.
-Then private scoped application files can be edited.
+Then the private scoped application files can be edited.
+This doesn't override read-only protected files.
+Please feel free to submit a pull request to these docs if you know a way around read-only protections.

 ## Snippet
 ```js